 |Marketing||Looking for a marketing student who enjoys research to develop a market research project to identify marketing opportunities for a new product.|

-To request an Expression of Interest form to apply for the BUS331 course, or for other enquiries about work integrated learning opportunities in business programs please contact:
+To request an Expression of Interest form to apply for the BUS331 course in Semester 1, 2020 contact after Monday 9 September 2019:

 Tel: +61 7 5459 4608